AuroraSloan/cub3d/README.md

 ./cub3d maps/mabe_library.cub
 ```

-A saved image in the players initial point of view will be saved as a .bmp file with the following command:
+A saved image in the players initial point of view will be saved as a .bmp file with the following command instead of opening the game
 ```bash
 ./cub3d maps/mabe_library.cub --save
 ```